winglang/wing/README.md

 Visibility inference is done with the following rules:

-- if no visibility modifier is specified, the default is `private`.
+- if symbols' name starts with an underscore, visibility is `private`.
-- `public`: visibility is "public" (visible everywhere)
+- if symbols' name does not start with an underscore and lacks any other access modifier, its visibility is `public`.
-- `protected`: visibility is "protected" (visible to self and derived classes)
+- `protected`: visibility is "protected" (public to self and derived classes).
-- `internal`: visibility is "internal" (C# internal).
+- `internal`: visibility is "internal" (public to current compilation unit).

 Accessing field, member, or structured data is done with `.`.
-> Wing does not support `->` or `::` or any other form of accessing addressed
-> and structured data.

-Visibility modifiers can be applied to members of classes, resources, and free functions.
-If applied to free functions, the rules are applied at module level.
+Visibility modifiers can be applied to members of classes and resources.
+Mixing `_` convention with `protected` and `internal` is not allowed.
-`protected` and `internal` are not available for free functions.
+Mixing `protected` and `internal` is not allowed.

 [`▲ top`][top]